ARC: A Root Cluster for Research into Scalable Computer Systems

 READ THIS BEFORE YOU RUN ANYTHING: Running Jobs (via Slurm)

 (1) Notice: Store large data files in the Beegfs file system and not your home directory.
 The home directory is for programs and small data files, which should not exceed 40GB altogether.
-This upper limited is quata controlled, i.e., if exceeding it, you will have to remove files before you can create new ones.
+This upper limited is quota controlled, i.e., if exceeding it, you will have to remove files before you can create new ones.
 Checked via

 (2) Once logged into ARC, immediately obtain access to a compute node (interactively) or schedule batch jobs as shown below.
 Do not execute any other commands on the login node!